juan0331camilo/ACME.SchoolTechnicalTest/README.md

 # Deployment of services (frontend and backends) in Docker of the ACME School Platform
 This repository contains the files and commands necessary to deploy the services (frontend and backends) in Docker of the ACME School Platform

- Steps for runner application in Docker.
+ Steps for start application in Docker.
 1. Clone this repository:
 ```shell
 $ git clone https://github.com/juan0331camilo/ACME.SchoolTechnicalTest